 Stargazers and visitors alike can look to the skies on Saturday, Oct.
 14 for an annular solar eclipse.
 In the Hill Country, the eclipse will begin around 10:20 a.m. and continue until about 1:30 p.m.
 For a safe and enjoyable viewing experience, remember to protect your eyes with safe solar viewing glasses, available in limited supply at the Visitor Information Center.

 Try Texas Wine

-October is Texas Wine Month and the area's more than 50 vineyards and tasting rooms will be offering some of their newest vintages.
+October is Texas Wine Month and the area's more than 60 vineyards and tasting rooms will offer some of their newest vintages.
 Spend the day on a winery patio enjoying the autumn breeze and the changing colors of trees and vines in the surrounding hills.